redhousestudio/redhousestudio.github.io/_projects/project0801-Avi.md

   - img: project0801-image03-thumb.png
 ---

-Avi Adir is an amazing multi instrumentalist, plays concerts all over the world, and makes an impression and friends everywhere he performs.

-When Avi came to me, he didn't have much experience and did not really know how to make an album.
-Lot's of idea's and instruments to play, but no clear vision of what the album should be.
-And how to bring those worldly sounds into a cohesive album.
-Together we created an imaginary travel map.
-And this gave him the possibility to compose and perform the different idea's and instruments like traveling to different places.
-It was a wonderful journey recording the intense performances of Avi on so many different instruments.
+When multi-instrumentalist Avi Adir came to me, he had lots of ideas and instruments to play, but no clear vision of what his album should be.
+He didn’t have much experience and did not know how to bring his worldly sounds into a cohesive album.
+Together we created an imaginary travel map — yes, on a sheet of paper — and that gave him the possibility to compose and perform the different ideas and instruments, like traveling to different places.
+It was a wonderful journey recording the intense performances of Avi.

 <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=1604714139/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/transparent=true/" seamless><a href="http://aviadir.bandcamp.com/album/boomerang-dream">Boomerang Dream by Avi Adir</a></iframe>